-Community growing Yam, symbol emphasising the importance of the role of parents, caregivers and the community leaders to support and guide the child to ensure the child develops well, similar to the growing of yam.
+Community growing Yam, important symbol in Melanesia, emphasising the importance of the role of parents, caregivers and the community leaders to support and guide the child to ensure the child develops well, similar to the growing of yam.
 Without proper support and guidance, there will not be a good harvest of yam.
 Similarly without the proper support and guidance, children will not develop well.

 The Right to Life

 “Our Children Are Our Future” is a Child Protection Facilitation Manual.
 It is built to teach local facilitators to follow the steps of a workshop to be held in villages.

 It is for Vanuatu community leaders, faith based leaders, parents and caregivers to develop a better understanding of children.
 It draws attention to some of the important issues that children face in their development and aims to find solutions and give them tools to help overcome the difficult situations.

 The “Our Children Are Our Future” Facilitation Manual for Vanuatu has been adapted from the Children Are a Precious Gift from God Facilitation Manual for Fiji, which drew from the Journey of Life Manual, UNICEF Myanmar and incorporated aspects of Positive Discipline, What it is and How to Do it by Save the Children Sweden, South East Asia and the Pacific.
 The Manual has been produced by the Child Protection Team, UNICEF Vanuatu, April, 2016